-Initiatives that can be leveraged across the organisation or used over and over are gifts that keep on giving - a quick win doesn’t make anything else easier, but a foundational analytics project does.
+Initiatives that can be leveraged across the organisation or used over and over are gifts that keep on giving - a quick win doesn’t necessarily make anything else easier, but a foundational analytics project does.

 2. Come prepared with great information

 It’s unlikely that the decision-makers in your organisation started their careers as statistical analysts or coders.
-This means the level of knowledge about analytics always starts at a low base and has no real champion or expert in the room that can explain the pros and cons.
+This means the level of knowledge about analytics typically starts at a low base and has no real champion or expert in the room that can explain the pros and cons.
 If there is little internal analytics expertise in your management team, your organisation needs to develop a structured process for decision-making and define what information about each proposed project will enable an informed decision.

 When it comes to decisions in familiar areas, there is expertise around the table – and smart people can make good judgements.
 But without that expertise in the room, you’ll need a robust and agreed way to prioritise analytics as an important strategic activity.
-If you can arrange it, a key way to enable this is to set aside funding for analytics projects; this changes the conversation to one of extracting the most value from the money rather than comparing the familiar to the unfamiliar.
+If you can arrange it, a key way to enable this is to set aside funding for analytics projects, as this changes the conversation to one of extracting the most value from the money rather than comparing the familiar to the unfamiliar.

 3. Form a coalition of the willing

-- There’s a chance that the budget needed for your project will have to come from somewhere that’s already allocated; making the case to proceed will be easier if the other departments have signed off on this monetary re-allocation
+- There’s a chance that the budget needed for your project will have to come from somewhere that’s already allocated - making the case to proceed will be easier if the other departments have signed off on this monetary re-allocation

 4. Make sure you have a map for implementation

 Before attempting to persuade stakeholders into investing in strategic analytics, it’s important to ensure you’ll be able to actually implement the results from the initiative.
 How are you going to realise the value?
 What resource will be needed?
 Is it going to be hard or easy to do?
 How long will it take?
-These questions need to be answered to a certain level, both to ensure other stakeholders can feel comfortable and to ensure you don’t fail to capture the value of the initiative you spearheaded.
+These questions need to be answered in advance to a certain extent, both to ensure other stakeholders can feel comfortable and to ensure you don’t fail to capture the value of the initiative you spearheaded.